unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > The presence of this attribute means that when a modifier key combination goes unmatched, no output is produced.
 The default behavior (when this attribute is not present) is to fall back to the base map when the modifier key combination goes unmatched.

-If this attribute is present, it must have a value of omit.
+If this attribute is present, it must have a value of `omit`.

 **Example**